asce-web/bridge-designer/src/app/features/fly-thru/README.md

 This document describes how data flows through shaders.

+## Overall organization

+- **Pane.** The UI component that contains the scene and receives user interactions.
+- **Models.** Raw data for items in the scene.
+Some are static (from OBJ files), others computed on the fly.
+- **Rendering.** Logic for rendering models, including.
+  - **Meshes.** Converting model data into triangle meshes understood by WebGL shaders.
+  - **Projections.** Model, view and projection, transformations that orient objects in the scene and the scene for viewing, then map it to the pane.
+  - **Uniforms.** Management of WebGL uniform (global) data blocks, which are communicate to shaders.
+- **Shaders.** GLSL vertex and fragment manipulators.

+## Coordinate systems

 ## Objects in the animation

 The animation scene consists of the following: